st peter’s basilica

 The Basilica of Saint Peter is is the largest church in the world of any Christian denomination and is believed to be built over the grave of the Apostle Peter.

-Peter, along with his brother James who were both fisherman, was one of the first Apostles or Disciples called by Jesus.
+Peter, along with his brother James, was a fisherman and one of the first Apostles or Disciples called by Jesus.
 He is generally recognised as being leader of the Apostles/Disciples by most Christians and the Catholic Church officially regards him as the first Pope, from Papa or father, or Bishop of Rome.
 Many others regard James the Just, the half, step or possibly full brother of Jesus to have taken over leadership of the group.

-In the 60s AD Peter (original name Simon ben Jonah or Simon Johnson) was preaching in Rome and was martyred here during the reign of the Emperor Nero.
-Nero blamed the Christians, a small sect back then, for starting the Fire of Rome.
+In the 60s AD Peter (whose original name Simon ben Jonah or Simon Johnson) was preaching in Rome and was martyred here during the reign of the Emperor Nero.
+Nero blamed the Christians, a small sect back then, for starting the Great Fire of Rome.
 Tradition records him as crucified upside down in a chariot racing track or circus which sat on Vatican Hill in Roman times.
-The Christians in Rome removed Peter from the Cross and buried him in a pre-existing cemetery with a simple inscription; Petros Eni - Peter lies within.
+The Christians in Rome removed Peter from the Cross and buried him in an adjacent cemetery with a simple inscription; Petros Eni – Peter lies within.

 When Rome got her first Christian Emperor 250 years later, Constantine, he built a basilica (or royal building) over the grave of the Apostle in 326 AD.
 As the tombs of Jesus and Mary were unknown or not found, the Basilica of St. Peter became one of the holiest sites in Christianity and hundreds of thousands of pilgrims would visit the church of the prime apostle, particularly those who were not in a position to visit the Church of the Holy Sepulchre in Jerusalem.

 st peter’s cathedral